Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Time Series LLM for Prediction Problems

 Conversely, \textbf{soft prompts} (\(P_{\text{soft}}\)) introduce trainable embeddings that are optimized during training to influence the model's prediction subtly~\cite{jin2024timellm}.
 The input for a soft prompt is represented as \([P_{\text{soft}}; x_{[1:T]}]\), where \(P_{\text{soft}}\) constitutes a series of parameters that are fine-tuned to enhance the predictive capability of the model.
 This adjustable approach allows the model to internalize and apply nuanced guiding signals without the rigidity of fixed textual cues.
-Fig. \ref{fig-timellm} shows an example of using soft prompts in \cite{jin2024timellm}.
-Upon receiving a time series input, it undergoes tokenization and embedding through a process called patching, complemented by a specialized embedding layer (patch reprogram).
-Subsequently, all parameters of the pre-trained LLM are frozen, and it requires training solely for the tailored embedding layer to bridge the gap between time series and textual data.
-When designing soft prompts for time-series prediction using a pre-trained LLM, there are a couple of guiding principles and design choices.
+Fig. \ref{fig-timellm} shows an example of using soft prompts in \cite{jin2024timellm}. \blue{TIME-LLM utilizes two types of inputs: a textual description of domain knowledge with some in-context examples, and a time-series input.
+The textual description is tokenized and processed through the embedding layers of the pre-trained LLM to generate latent representations, termed as prompt embeddings.
+When a time-series input is received, it is tokenized and embedded through a method called patching, which includes a specialized embedding layer (patch reprogram), resulting in patch embeddings.
+The pre-trained LLM then takes the concatenated prompt and patch embeddings as inputs and produces outputs via an output projection layer.
+Throughout this process, all parameters of the pre-trained LLM remain frozen, requiring training only for the custom embedding layer to connect the time series and textual data.} When designing soft prompts for time-series prediction using a pre-trained LLM, there are a couple of guiding principles and design choices.
 Unlike hard prompts, soft prompts require no explicit textual additions to the input data.
 The general approach involves encoding time series data into a format that the LLM can process, harnessing its underlying capabilities to discern patterns and generate predictions.
 To utilize soft prompts prediction for telecom efficiently, one might consider the specific characteristics of the telecom time-series data, such as traffic patterns or usage trends, to design the transformation and reprogramming steps that align the time-series data with the model's language understanding capabilities.